ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 This specification establishes a URN namespace that standardizes the expression of existing organizational entity identifiers by providing a common representation format.
-It also establishes a registry for managing how existing organizational entity identification mechanisms relate to this namespace.
+It also establishes an IANA registry for managing how existing organizational entity identification mechanisms relate to this namespace.

 Any organizational entity identifier whose identification mechanism has been registered